jcvroman/vraasnekkeri.com/Content/fastingreporter-privacy-policy.md

 The App uses Apple as a payment provider.
 Apple's Privacy Policy can be found [here](https://www.apple.com/legal/privacy/en-ww/).

 ## In-App Purchases & Subscription Data
 The App uses RevenueCat to manage in-app purchases and subscriptions.
-RevenueCat may collect anonymous purchase history, subscription status, device type, app version, and locale to help us determine your access to premium content.
+RevenueCat may collect anonymous purchase history, subscription status, device type, app version, and locale (e.g. to help us determine your access to Plus features in the App).
 No personally identifiable information is collected unless explicitly provided by the user.
-RevenueCat’s Privacy Policy can be found [here](https://www.revenuecat.com/privacy/)
+RevenueCat’s Privacy Policy can be found [here](https://www.revenuecat.com/privacy/).

 ## Email
 If you email us for support or other feedback, the emails and email addresses will be retained.
 The email addresses will only be used to reply to the concerns or suggestions raised and will never be used for any marketing purpose.